vmario89/pack3d/README.md

 pack3d 1 *.stl         # tightly pack various meshes, one of each

 # pack as many boats as possible into the printer volume, given a few different arrangements
+# in case there's a conf.json existent you easily can modify XYZ and padding parameters.
+See conf.json.example file
 binpack 1 3DBenchy.stl 2 3DBenchy-x2.stl 4 3DBenchy-x4.stl
 ```